marijnh/Eloquent-JavaScript/03_functions.md

 {{index [function, "higher-order"]}}

-In [Chapter ?](higher_order), we'll discuss the interesting things that we can do by passing around function values to other functions.
+In [Chapter ?](higher_order), we'll discuss the interesting things that we can do by passing function values to other functions.

 ## Declaration notation